Ryongchon disaster: Cause

 KCNA, the state news service, apparently confirmed the Xinhua report by stating the incident was "due to the electrical contact caused by carelessness during the shunting of wagons loaded with ammonium-nitrate fertilizer".

 North Korean leader Kim Jong-il passed through the station several hours before the explosion as he returned from a meeting in China.
 It was suggested that the explosion might have been an assassination attempt, but South Korean intelligence services believed that it was an accident.
 One theory is that one of the trains involved was carrying fuel from China.
 If the incident did involve a train collision, it has been suggested that the cause of the accident may have been a miscommunication related to the changes in train timetables due to Kim Jong-il's itinerary.

 Other observers have suggested that the poor state of North Korea's railway system may have contributed to the disaster.
 It accounts for about 90% of freight transport; a lack of fuel forces most vehicles off roads.
 The railway, built by the Japanese during their occupation of the country, is reported to be in poor repair, with elderly rolling stock running no faster than 65 km/h (in part due to the poor state of North Korea's electrical supply).

 North Korean government response

 According to North Korean defector Thae Yong-ho, Kim Jong-il ordered the execution of several transport officials after the disaster.

+In popular culture

+Days and Nights of Confrontation, a North Korean film released in 2025, depicted the incident as an assassination attempt against Kim Jong-il.